adr1enbe4udou1n/terraform-hcloud-k0s/README.md

 3. 1 data node for DB specific tasks

 Feel free to add some additional nodes inside `servers.tf` file.

+This Terraform template includes [Salt Project](https://docs.saltproject.io) as well for easy global cluster management, perfect for upgrades in one single time !

 ## :white_check_mark: Requirements ##